Christopher Read – Lenin (Routledge 2005)

 One of the most divisive aspects of Lenin’s political career is the seeming Machiavellian nature of much of it.
 Machiavelli’s work The Prince is often oversimplified as suggesting that “the ends justify the means”.
 But that is an unfair characterization, in that Machiavelli was really arguing that a particular end — the founding of a republic — justified engaging in means that would otherwise be unacceptable.
 Lenin deployed somewhat similar logic, but in a narrower way, namely, that eliminating class conflict to create a state based on egalitarian communist principles justified fighting back against class oppressors.
-Lenin was very clear that the bourgeoisie were already fighting a class war against the working class — they simply obscure, conceal and deny the harms they inflict on the poor and the proletariat.
+Lenin was very clear that the bourgeoisie were already fighting a class war against the working class — they simply obscure, conceal and deny the harms they and their institutions inflict on the poor and the proletariat.
 Some of that might today be termed “structural violence”.
 And yet, it can be said that Lenin wasn’t exactly Machiavellian, but rather followed the French revolutionary model laid out by the likes of Saint-Just: “Those who make revolutions resemble a first navigator, who has audacity alone as a guide.”
 He grounded his actions in only their own efficacy.
+(This was not far from the ethical model of U.S Republican politician Thaddeus Stevens).
 Or it might be further said that “every authentic ethical position by definition paradoxically combines universalism with taking sides in the ongoing struggle.”
 Lenin wagered (accurately, in the case of Russia) that the ruling class would not voluntarily surrender any meaningful amount of power to the proletariat.
 This concept that, in the general sense, violence is necessary for radical emancipatory projects, predated Lenin.
-Far from being a hypocrite, Lenin simply discarded the liberal utopianism that avoids outright political struggle.
+Far from being a hypocrite, Lenin simply discarded the liberal utopianism that avoids outright political struggle and also the “beautiful soul” attitudes that accompany it.
 It took the French revolution to institute the metric system, and the October revolution to move Russia to the same (Gregorian) calendar as most of the rest of the world.
 The belief that these seemingly “simple” things can be instituted merely through parliamentary debate is usually naive!

-[For a much better review of Read’s book that this one, and an unparalleled summary of other available English-language Lenin biographies, see Paul Le Blanc‘s “Lenin and His Biographers”]
+[For a much better review of Read’s book than this one, and an unparalleled summary of other available English-language Lenin biographies, see Paul Le Blanc‘s “Lenin and His Biographers”]